 Q.5.
 Does the USA permit educational agencies and institutions to disclose PII from education records to CWAs or tribal organizations, without consent, when the student reaches 18 years of age or attends a postsecondary institution but remains in foster care placement?

 Yes.
-Once a student reaches 18 years old or attends a postsecondary institution at any age, the student becomes an eligible student under FERPA and, as explained in Q.1, the rights under FERPA have transferred to that student.
+Once a student reaches 18 years old or attends a postsecondary institution at any age, the student becomes an eligible student under FERPA and, as explained in the answer to Q.1, the rights under FERPA have transferred to that student.
 The USA governs the disclosure of PII from the education records of an eligible student in the same fashion as it governs the disclosure of PII from the education records of a student under the age of 18.
 As a practical matter, most States consider an individual who has reached the age of 18 to be an adult and who generally would not remain in foster care placement.
 However, if under State or tribal law an individual is 18 or older or is attending a postsecondary institution and remains in a foster care placement, then the educational agency or institution may choose to disclose education records to the CWA that is legally responsible for the care and protection of the eligible student without the consent of the eligible student.

 Q.6.
-Do the USA amendments to FERPA require educational agencies and institutions to disclose PII from education records to CWAs or tribal organizations whenever requested?
+Does the USA require educational agencies and institutions to disclose PII from education records to CWAs or tribal organizations whenever requested?

-No. The USA created a new exception under 20 U.S.C. § 1232g(b)(1)(L) of FERPA that permits, but does not require, LEAs and schools to disclose PII from the education records of a student who is in foster care placement to CWAs or tribal organizations.
+No. The USA created a new exception under 20 U.S.C. § 1232g(b)(1)(L) that permits, but does not require, LEAs and schools to disclose PII from the education records of a student who is in foster care placement to CWAs or tribal organizations.
 Further, under FERPA, an LEA or school may choose to disclose all or part of the education records it maintains on a student who is in foster care placement.
 We encourage LEAs and schools to disclose, at a minimum, the information from education records that a child’s welfare caseworker would need to effectively implement a child’s case plan and to ensure the child’s education needs are met.

 Q.7.
 Must educational agencies and institutions record any disclosure of PII from education records to the CWA or tribal organization?